-Shortness of breath is the one of the most disturbing symptoms that patients can experience.
+S hortness of breath is the one of the most disturbing symptoms that patients can experience.
 It is also a common reason for presentation to emergency departments (EDs) and has a wide range of possible causes.
-It could be an exacerbation of a chronic condition such as asthma, heart failure, chronic lung disease or liver or kidney failure.
-It can also be due to an acute condition such as a pneumothorax, chest infection, trauma or an allergic reaction.
-[1-4]
+It could be an exacerbation of a chronic condition such as asthma, heart failure, chronic lung disease, or liver or kidney failure.
+It can also be due to an acute condition such as a pneumothorax, chest infection, trauma, or an allergic reaction.1-4

 Chief complaints often drive patient management algorithms in emergency medicine.
-Pathways for assessment, investigation and treatment are often based on a knowledge of the likely disease processes in ED populations.
-It has previously been recognised there is a shortage of evidence regarding the strength of the association between chief complaints and putative diagnoses and a lack of high quality, large scale epidemiological data specific to ED patient populations.[5]
-High quality data could help us better understand how common shortness of breath is as a symptom in the ED patient population, the distribution of causes, what proportion of patients require admission and whether treatment complies with evidence-based guidelines.
+Pathways for assessment, investigation, and treatment are often based on a knowledge of the likely disease processes in ED populations.
+It has previously been recognized there is a shortage of evidence regarding the strength of the association between chief complaints and putative diagnoses and a lack of high-quality, large-scale epidemiologic data specific to ED patient populations.5 High-quality data could help us better understand how common shortness of breath is as a symptom in the ED patient population, the distribution of causes, what proportion of patients require admission, and whether treatment complies with evidence-based guidelines.
 Chief complaints may also play a role in patient selection into clinical trials, particularly those of interventions that are performed before diagnoses are confirmed.

 In recent years, there has been a preponderance of disease-specific studies.
 These by their nature exclude patients with significant mixed disease thus excluding a significant proportion of patients.
 This group may require different therapeutic approaches for optimal outcomes.
-T information is also important for service planning training of emergency clinicians. and development of evidence-based care pathways.
+This information is also important for service planning, training of emergency clinicians, and development of evidence-based care pathways.

-Dyspnoea has been regarding a specific symptom - specific to a small group of diseases.[6]
-In fact it has been asserted over 90% of all emergency presentations with severe dyspnoea will be accounted for by severe pulmonary and cardiac diseases such as obstructive and infiltrative lung disease, pulmonary embolism, myocardial infarction or heart failure.[6]
-Data to support this assertion is scarce.
+Dyspnea has been regarded as a specific symptom -specific to a small group of diseases.6 In fact it has been asserted that over 90% of all emergency presentations with severe dyspnea will be accounted for by pulmonary and cardiac diseases such as obstructive and infiltrative lung disease, pulmonary embolism, myocardial infarction, or heart failure.6 Data to support this assertion are scarce.

-An unpublished pilot study in Europe found that 53% of patients had a respiratory cause for their symptoms, 22% had a cardiac cause and that 15% had both cardiac and respiratory components.
-Sixty percent were admitted to hospital with 36% discharged from ED (EURODEM pilot study, personal communication, S Laribi, presented at Mediterranean Emergency Medicine Congress, Marseilles, France September 2013).
-The results of that pilot study suggest that patients with dyspnoea are a high risk and complex patient group, that in-patient studies do not assess characteristics or quality of care parameters for about 30% of patients (those discharged from ED) and that there is potential for variation in practice between hospitals/ regions.
+An unpublished pilot study in Europe found that 53% of patients had a respiratory cause for their symptoms, that 22% had a cardiac cause, and that 15% had both cardiac and respiratory components.
+Sixty percent were admitted to hospital with 36% discharged from ED (EURODEM pilot study, S. Laribi, personal communication, presented at Mediterranean Emergency Medicine Congress, Marseilles, France, September 2013).
+The results of that pilot study suggest that patients with dyspnea are a high-risk and complex patient group, that inpatient studies do not assess characteristics or quality of care parameters for about 30% of patients (those discharged from ED), and that there is potential for variation in practice between hospitals/ regions.
 In many ways, the pilot study raised more questions than it answered.
 Also data were derived solely from Europe where disease distribution and clinical practice may be different from other regions and EDs may be used differently by local populations.

-The objective of the The Asia, Australia and New Zealand Dyspnoea in ED study (AANZDEM) study was to describe the epidemiology of dyspnoea presenting to EDs in the Asia-Pacific region, to understand how it is investigated and treated and its outcome.
+The objective of the Asia, Australia and New Zealand Dyspnea in ED (AANZDEM) study was to describe the epidemiology of dyspnea presenting to EDs in the Asia-Pacific region, to understand how it is investigated and treated and its outcome.